Swiss trial begins of Liberian rebel commander accused of cannibalism and rape

 The trial is just one of a handful of cases brought to international courts in connection with the West African country's 1989-2003 civil war, which became a byword for savagery and killed hundreds of thousands of people.

 The defendant, 45-year-old Alieu Kosiah, denies the charges.
-His lawyer said Kosiah was not present in the area in question when the alleged crimes were committed.
+His lawyer said Kosiah, who was arrested in Switzerland in 2014, was not present in the area in question when the alleged crimes were committed.

+Dressed in a shirt and black suit, Kosiah listened attentively and took regular notes, briefly responding to opening questions from the judge.

+Asked if he knew what crimes he was accused of, he said: "Yes of course."

-Kosiah was one of the so-called 'big men' in the rebel faction ULIMO whose battalion fought against the troops of warlord Charles Taylor in the remote Lofa County in the 1990s.
+Kosiah, a teenager when the conflict involving thousands of child soldiers began, became one of the so-called 'big men' in the rebel faction ULIMO which fought against the troops of warlord Charles Taylor in the remote Lofa County in the 1990s.

 The indictment says that he killed or participated in the killing of 18 civilians, forced a displaced woman to be his "wife", raping her repeatedly, and that he recruited a 12-year-old boy as his personal bodyguard.